US treasury chief visits Sudan after ending pariah status

 It is the first visit by a sitting U.S. treasury chief to Sudan, the statement said.
 Secretary of State Mike Pompeo in August became the first top American diplomat to visit Sudan since 2005, when Condoleezza Rice visited.
 Pompeo was also the most senior U.S. official to visit the African country since last year’s ouster of Omar al-Bashir.

-Mnuchin arrived in Khartoum coming from a one-day-visit to Cairo, where he met with Egypt’s President Abdel-Fattah el-Sissi, a close U.S. ally.
+Mnuchin arrived in Khartoum, coming from a one-day-visit to Cairo, where he met with Egypt’s President Abdel-Fattah el-Sissi, a close U.S. ally.
 The visits were part of a flurry of activity during the final days of the Trump administration.
 Democrat Joe Biden becomes president on Jan.
 20.

 The U.S. treasury secretary met with Prime Minister Abdalla Hamdok, and is scheduled to meet with other Sudanese leaders including Gen. Abdel-Fattah Burhan, head of the ruling sovereign council.